-The 2019 winter survey took place between February 12th and March 22nd.
-A total of 115 Conductivity-Temperature-Depth (CTD) stations were sampled (Figure 25).
+The 2020 winter survey took place between March 1st and March 20th.
+A total of 68 Conductivity-Temperature-Depth (CTD) stations were sampled (Figure 25).
 Sampling was on Georges Bank (NAFO Division 5Ze) and Western Scotian Shelf (NAFO Division 4X).
-For most of Georges Bank, the bottom temperatures were near normal (Figure 26).
+For most of the areas, bottom temperatures were above normal (Figure 26).
 At the southeast and east side of the bank, the bottom temperatures were above normal.
-This is indicative of the Warm Slope Water moving adjacent to bank and in the Northeast Channel.
-The bottom temperature anomalies on the Scotian Shelf were more variable with regions of above and below normal.